powsybl/powsybl.github.io/docs/tutorials/iidm/exporter.md

 layout: default
 ---

-From PowSyBl's [Exporter](../../iidm/exporter/index.md) interface, it is possible to add a new data serialization format for a [IIDM](../../iidm/model/index.md) network.
+From Powsybl's [Exporter](../../iidm/exporter/index.md) interface, it is possible to add a new data serialization format for a [IIDM](../../iidm/model/index.md) network.

 In order to do so, you will need to: